 This is what I saw in the viewfinder of my camera and light recorded on film; nothing has been retouched.

 All my work abides by the following definition of the word "photograph."
-A photograph is a material and permanent, original trace of the light conveyed by an optical system, generated in one specific instant: the instant where light, the photographer’s interaction with his or her environment, and matter connect at the same time.
+A photograph is a material and permanent, original trace of the light conveyed by an optical system, generated in one specific instant: the instant where light, the photographer’s interaction with his or her environment, and matter (silver halide) connect.

 Its unique genesis and experience, what I call "The Independent Instant," distinguishes an authentic photograph from other types of images, such as CGI (computer generated images), drawings, paintings, prints, and other visual works of art.
 Beneath visual content, the essence of photography is existential.
 Photography is neither a representation, nor a reproduction of reality.
 Every single photograph is a physical fragment of reality; it is the result of an irreversible, instantaneous interaction between natural phenomena and human nature.